SamGalanakis/EtsyListingsManager/README.md

 If also using dropbox:

 Configer the "BACKUP" path, where the csv will be uploaded to, is relative to folder of dropbox app connected to the given token.
 The default is the root directory.
+When giving the link to the csv on dropbox to the catalogue manager, set "dl=1" at the end of the link!

 For ease of use this can be packaged into a single script with a simple interface and then made into an executable, "fully_automated.py" is what I am using.